sausix/scriptycut/README.md

 - "KISAP"? - Keep it simple and pythonic.
 - No expensive processing within Python. ffmpeg's internal processing is on priority.
 - Not reinventing the wheel.
 External tools are perfect and keep the project's code small and clean.

+# Dependencies
+- FFmpeg.
+Have it installed and reachable via your PATH variable or specifiy the full path to it.
+- Optional: Numpy for raw single frame input or processing.

 # ToDo